-While the numbers are discouraging (fewer women are entering computer science than in previous years) there has been progress.
+While the numbers are discouraging (fewer women are entering computer science than in previous years), there has been progress.
 More than ever, people are stepping up to the challenge of encouraging women into the field – many by other women, and that we can be thankful for.

 Here are my 5 Reasons to Give Thanks as Women in Tech

-Women in Tech are being awarded.
 Grace Hopper and Margaret Hamilton were awarded the Presidential Medal of Freedom for computing advances.
 Margaret Hamilton led a team that created the onboard flight software for NASA’s Apollo command modules and lunar modules.
 Grace Hopper “was at the forefront of computers and programming development from the 1940s through the 1980s.”
 Her work “helped make coding languages more practical and accessible, and she created the first compiler, which translates source code from one language into another.”
 Source.

 We see outside the traditional computing careers to add technology to our lives in an enriching way.
-One of these ways is inventing wearable technology like Women of Wearables and startups focused on tech-enhanced clothing for women.
+One of these ways is inventing wearable technology like Women of Wearables, and startups focused on tech-enhanced clothing for women.

 Women in tech can be thankful for the challenges set in front of us.
 We can use these challenges as opportunities to break the mold, flip the industry on its head, and work in ways that work for us.
 Being a minority in the tech industry gives us the opportunity to set the standard for women-led teams, business, and design.
-We can prove how we are inclusive, yet powerful and that this field is ripe for other women interested in tech to join!
+We can prove how we are inclusive yet powerful and that this field is ripe for other women interested in tech to join!

 What are you thankful for during this season of gratitude?
 What makes you thankful for as a woman in tech?
 Please share your thoughts in the comments!